Kim Chang-ryong: Early life

-He was born in 1920 to a poor peasant family in Kinya-gun, Kankyōnan-dō, Korea.
+He was born in 1920 to a poor peasant family in Kinya-gun, Kankyōnan Province, Korea, Empire of Japan.
 Like many other young Koreans, he joined the Imperial Japanese Army in Manchukuo.
 At first serving in the military police, he soon became a reputed detective whose job was to uncover moles in the Japanese intelligence service and to hunt communists.

 In 1941, Kim cunningly assumed the appearance of a beggar to get close to Wang Gunlai (王近禮), an infamous Chinese spymaster.
 After gaining the latter's trust by having himself intentionally arrested several times in the process, he was able to gather intelligence allowing the Japanese military to neutralize a spy network of about 60 agents from the Soviet Union.

 Return

 After the surrender of Japan and subsequent independence of Korea in 1945, Kim returned to his hometown, Hamhung, finding it to be under Soviet occupation.
 Wanted by the Communists for being a former Japanese soldier, he had to keep a low profile.
-Around the end of 1945, he visited a friend and former assistant Kim Yun-won (金允元) in Chorwon, who betrayed him; he was sentenced to death for "anti-Korean deeds” and for arresting anti-Japanese combatants.
+Around the end of 1945, he visited a friend and former assistant Kim Yun-won (金允元) in Chorwon, who betrayed him; he was sentenced to death for "anti-Korean deeds" and for arresting anti-Japanese combatants.
 While Kim was being transported to the place of his execution, he managed to jump off the truck and escaped to a relative's house.
 Recovering from his wounds, he waited for the right time to flee to American-controlled South Korea, but was once more betrayed and captured by the Communists, who sentenced him to death a second time.
 Kim again managed to break loose by knocking out the soldier guarding him with a chair, and escaping to South Korea.